 As chief photographer at Vogue and Vanity Fair between 1923 and 1937 Edward Steichen photographed the most accomplished artists of his time: actors and actresses, architects, poets, novelists, singers and composers.
 Garbo, Grant, Gershwin, Dietrich, Wright, Yeats, DeMille, Chevalier, and hundreds of other stars sat to be - as on subject put it - "Steichenized!"; This exhibition features one hundred rare vintage prints from the Condé Nast Archive.
 The vast majority are being exhibited for the first time.

 The story of Polaroid is fascinating and instructive on many levels – industrially, technologically, artistically, economically, culturally and socially.
 In its heyday Polaroid was loved by millions of amateurs and embraced by countless professionals.
 Families recorded their lives; fashion and portrait photographers made tests with it; scientists used it for notes and records; while artists found it to be an exceptionally malleable and expressive medium.

 An independent non-profit organization, FEP produces unique and influential museum-quality photography exhibitions, and circulates them around the world.

-Lorna Simpson, will open on May 27 at the Jeu de Paume, Paris.
+Lorna Simpson has opened on May 27 at the Jeu de Paume, Paris.

-Arnold Newman: Masterclass will open on June 26 at the San Diego Museum of Art.
+Arnold Newman: Masterclass opens on June 26 at the San Diego Museum of Art.